AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/bulksheets/bulksheet-data-formats/bulksheet-data-google.md

 Following are a table of all available data fields and additional tables indicating which fields are required to add, edit, or delete data for individual entities (such as campaigns and keywords).

-## All available data fields
+## All available data fields {#bulksheet-fields-all-google}

-The following table shows all available data fields.
+The following table describes all available data fields.

 For the data fields relevant for account entities, see "[Fields required to create, edit, or delete each account component](#bulksheet-fields-per-component-google).